featherbear/UNSW-CSE-Thesis/site/content/posts/upgraded-accessing-the-shell.md

 > The SSH server is replaced with `dropbear`, and additionally no longer runs by default.
 > `dropbear -B` - Start SSH server (-B allows empty password)

+We can comment out the `rr_login` line, and replace it with `ttyS0::respawn:/bin/login`